 Skin conditions can be itchy, painful, embarrassing, and baffling because there are several variations.
 It takes experienced professionals like the doctors at Boerne Family Medicine to properly evaluate, diagnose, and treat each problem.
-When you or anyone in your family has a skin condition that doesn’t clear up, call the office in Boerne, Texas, or use the convenient online booking feature to schedule an appointment.
+When you or anyone in your family has a skin condition that doesn’t clear up, call the office in Boerne, Texas, or use the convenient online booking feature to make an appointment.

 Skin Conditions Q & A